 13. Making requirements and recommendations

-What inspectors must do when imposing requirements and making recommendations.
+What inspectors must do when making recommendations.

 Inspectors will make recommendations to improve practice when a national minimum standard (NMS) is not met.